-"This spot made it’s pop-up in the Adolphus a full-time commitment.
-The two have hitched their wagons to each other for the foreseeable future, as Dallas’s love affair with omakase services rolls on.
-Interesting call." - Courtney E. Smith
+"A pop-up that started in the Adolphus has become a full-time commitment at 1321 Commerce, hitching its wagon to the hotel for the foreseeable future as Dallas’s love affair with omakase services continues." - Courtney E. Smith

 "After a couple of years of fine tuning (and a multi-million-dollar investment), downtown Dallas' first luxury hotel came roaring back in 2018.
 While the recent renovation managed to keep the spirit of the past alive in the Adolphus, the upgraded amenities have us hooked.
 The hotel's rooftop pool is supremely relaxing, no doubt thanks to the pre-pool 30-minute express massage at Spa Adolphus.
 There's a barber shop, coffee shop, and glamorous gift shop in the lobby.
 But the real jewel is The French Room which offers a famed Dallas tea experience that is perfect for milestone celebrations or an afternoon catch up with friends." - Diana Oates